wodby/docs/docs/infrastructure/containers-access.md

 # Accessing containers

+!!! tip "Stacks with SSHd container"
     Some stacks provide an SSHd container to access your codebase, in this case you can copy and execute SSH command from `Instance > Stack > SSHd` page.

-If your stack does not provide SSHd container or you need to access a different container follow instructions below

-## Access container as container default user
+## Access container as default user

 * Connect to the server where app instance is deployed by SSH
 * Navigate to `Instance > Stack > [CONTAINER]` from Wodby dashboard